 Neuropharmacology Insights

-Drawing upon NPA pharmacology training (DNF) while working for 2 years as a dispensing technician in London and a decade+ studying human behaviour and consciousness (2 years economics & international development with the OU, 8 years PPE/Psychology with UHI & counting), a preliminary investigation into the effects of anti-depression medication upon dream experiences yielded a surprising result which could be a prodromal insight into the relationship between dreams and clinical symptomatology - this could lead to psychological interventions for mental health and well-being hence the aim is to see if this result can be replicated consistently across a larger scale PhD level study.
+Drawing upon NPA pharmacology training (DNF) while working for 2 years as a dispensing technician in London and a decade+ studying human behaviour and consciousness (2 years economics & international development with the OU, 8 years PPE/Psychology with UHI & counting), a preliminary investigation into the effects of anti-depression medication upon dream experiences yielded a surprising result which could prove a prodromal insight into the relationship between dreams and clinical symptomatology - this could lead to psychological interventions for mental health and well-being hence the aim is to see if this result can be replicated consistently across a larger scale PhD level study.

 Dreams as prodromal symptoms: Contemporary studies have identified the potential of dreams as early warning signs with patients reporting disrupted dreams up to one year before other disease symptoms emerge. https://doi.org/10.1093/rheumatology/keac655 https://doi.org/10.1016/j.eclinm.2024.102634 An October 2024 systematic review of studies on the potential prodromal nature of dreams https://doi.org/10.3389/fpsyt.2024.1461495 concluded "there are still too few studies available to understand the basis of this relationship [between dreams and clinical symptomatology]" hence the demonstrable "gap in literature" that warrants this PhD dissertation proposal as part of a PhD in Clinical and Health Psychology.